AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 1. Click **Save**.
    * There is no need to restart AEM.

-Install the Adobe Granite Query Token Authentication Handler.
+#### Install the Adobe Granite Query Token Authentication Handler. {#token-handler}

 1. Open the bundles page of the Configuration Manager.
    * `https://<host>:<port>/system/console/bundles`
 1. Click **Install/Update...** at the top of the list of bundles.
 1. In the **Upload/Install Bundles** dialog, select the **Start Bundle**, **Refresh Packages**, and **Install Version in Parallel** options.
 1. Click **Choose file** and browse for the `com.adobe.granite.auth.querytoken-1.0.8.jar` file provided to you by Adobe and then click **Install or Update**.
-1. Refresh the list of bundles and then use the search field at the top of the list of bundles to search for **Adobe Granite Query Parameter Authentication Handler**, clicking on **Apply Filter** to search the list.
+1. Refresh the list of bundles and then use the search field at the top of the list of bundles to search for **Adobe Granite Query Token Authentication Handler**, clicking on **Apply Filter** to search the list.
-1. You should now see the **Adobe Granite Query Parameter Authentication Handler** bundle running.
+1. You should now see the **Adobe Granite Query Token Authentication Handler** bundle running.
 1. Restart AEM.

-Configure the Adobe Granite Query Parameter Authentication Handler.
+#### Configure the Adobe Granite Query Parameter Authentication Handler. {#query-parameter}

 1. Open the Configuration Manager.
    * `http://<host>:<port>/system/console/configMgr`
-1. Edit the **Adobe Query Token Authentication Handler** in the list and click **Edit the configuration values**.
+1. Edit the **Adobe Granite Query Parameter Authentication Handler** in the list and click **Edit the configuration values**.
 1. Define the the authorization steps for query token authorization.
    * In the **Path** field, provide the repository path for which this authentication handler should be used by Sling.
-   * In the Query Parameter name field, provide the query parameter which is used for authentication.
+   * In the **Query Parameter name** field, provide the query parameter which is used for authentication.
 1. Click **Save**.
    * There is no need to restart AEM.

-Configure the Apache Sling Login Admin Whitelist Configuration Fragment.
+#### Configure the Apache Sling Login Admin Whitelist Configuration Fragment. {#whitelist-configuration}

 1. Open the Configuration Manager.
    * `http://<host>:<port>/system/console/configMgr`